knative/serving/DEVELOPMENT.md

   - Type definitions annotated with `// +k8s:deepcopy-gen=true`.
   - The `_example` value of config maps (to keep the `knative.dev/example-checksum` label in sync).
+  - `.proto` files.
+Run `./hack/update-codegen.sh` with the `--generate-protobufs` flag to enable protocol buffer generation.

 - **If you change a package's deps** (including adding an external dependency), then you must run [`./hack/update-deps.sh`](./hack/update-deps.sh).